Islam in Korea: Early history

 During the middle to late 7th century, Muslim traders had traversed from the Caliphate to Tang China and established contact with Silla, one of the Three Kingdoms of Korea.
 In 751, a Chinese general of Goguryeo descent, Gao Xianzhi, led the Battle of Talas for the Tang dynasty against the Abbasid Caliphate but was defeated.
 The earliest reference to Korea in a non-East Asian geographical work appears in the General Survey of Roads and Kingdoms by Istakhri in the mid-9th century.

 The first verifiable presence of Islam in Korea dates back to the 9th century during the Unified Silla period with the arrival of Arab navigators and traders.
 According to numerous Muslim geographers, including the 9th-century Muslim Persian explorer and geographer Ibn Khordadbeh, many of them settled down permanently in Korea, establishing Muslim villages.
 Some records indicate that many of these settlers were from Iraq.
-Korean records suggest that a large number of the Muslim foreigners settled in Korea in the 9th century CE led by a man named Hasan Raza Further suggesting a Middle Eastern Muslim community in Silla are figurines of royal guardians with distinctly Persian characteristics.
+Korean records suggest that a large number of the Muslim foreigners settled in Korea in the 9th century CE led by a man named Hasan Raza.
+Further suggesting a Middle Eastern Muslim community in Silla are figurines of royal guardians with distinctly Persian characteristics.
 In turn, later many Muslims intermarried with Koreans.
 Some assimilation into Buddhism and Shamanism took place owing to Korea's geographical isolation from the Muslim world.

 In 1154, Korea was included in the Arab geographer Muhammad al-Idrisi's world atlas, Tabula Rogeriana.
 The oldest surviving Korean world map, the Gangnido, drew its knowledge of the Western Regions from the work of Islamic geographers.

 Goryeo period

-According to local Korean accounts, Muslims arrived in the peninsula in the year 1024 in the Goryeo kingdom, a group of some 100 Muslims, including Hasan Raza, came in September of the 15th year of Hyeonjong of Goryeo and another group of 100 Muslim merchants came the following year.
+According to local Korean accounts, Muslims arrived to the peninsula in the year 1024 during the Goryeo kingdom.
+A group of some 100 Muslims, including Hasan Raza (Yeollaja), came in September of the 15th year of Hyeonjong of Goryeo and another group of 100 Muslim merchants came the following year.

 Trading relations between the Islamic world and the Korean peninsula continued with the succeeding kingdom of Goryeo through to the 15th century.
 As a result, a number of Muslim traders from the Near East and Central Asia settled down in Korea and established families there.
 Some Muslim Hui people from China also appear to have lived in the Goryeo kingdom.